scottcgi/Mojoc/README.md

 ## Samples
 The samples will show all aspects of the Mojoc features.
 Each platform will provide native building project for native platform editor.
 For example: Android provides AndroidStudio project, IOS provides XCode project.

 Currently there is only one sample, which is a simplfied version of the published game [SuperLittleRed](./Samples/SuperLittleRed).
-Please check out the wiki [Quick Start](./Docs/QuickStart.md) guide for quickly run this sample.
+Please check out the [Quick Start](./Docs/QuickStart.md) guide for how to quickly run this sample.

 The compiled and playable apk is here: